 In most Northern knives, the scabbard consists of a plank of wood with a recess carved into one side, with wires stapled across the opening to keep the knife in place, but usually, the friction fit alone is enough to keep the knife in place.
 An explanation often given is that these open sided scabbards prevented the trapping of moisture around the knife.
 Traditionally, these scabbards are either trapezoidal in shape for straight backed knives, or for curved knives, follow the shape of the blade and feature a “stock”at the end of the handle, often held when unsheathing the knife.
 This stock is often the main varying feature between different designs.
 Many have tried to make the case that these variations in scabbard design could be used to differentiate the knives used by different peoples; however, given that we often see the same variations in the scabbards used by each tribe, it is likely not a reliable indicator.
 These stocks either resemble a rough diamond pattern, with protrusions on both sides or a “gunstock”, with a protrusion only on the bottom side.
 Back in the old days, long tassels of human hair from victims of head hunting would have been used to decorate the stock.
 The “throat” of the scabbard is carved into the shape of the “finger guard”, although over hanging a bit.
 This serves as a sort of platform for the thumb to push off of as the knife is unsheathed.
 According to some tribesmen, the wood of scabbard can be used as kindling for fire, and may have been made of easily flammable wood for this purpose.

 These swords are usually just tied around the “true waist”, and could thus be removed whenever necessary.
 The knot was usually some sort of bowline knot that was easy to unfasten.
-A woven portion was often incorporated into the entire belt.
-This practice is slightly different with Southern Tribes.
+A woven portion was often incorporated into the belt.
+This practice is slightly different from Southern Tribes.